d3sformal/debug-infra-gentests/notes/000-TODOs.md

 * trouble with filtering (non) library funcitons - information not available in the IR
     * **Idea**: add metadata to the functions in the IR that could tell the LLVM pass if the function is "#include"d, library, intrinsic, ...
         * [LLVM Discussion](https://discourse.llvm.org/t/how-to-distinguish-between-user-defined-function-in-a-program-and-library-functions/54401/7)
+* capturing inside a lambda, overall lambda instrumentation

+# TOPIC: Extras
+* attachment to external tools
+    * Valgrind, GDB - obvious candidates (instrument to conditionally trigger a breakpoint?)
+    * property-checking tools (unsinged over/underflow, no-progress loops, suspicious iteration counts, recording & analysis of comparisons at particular location)
+    * GCOV - coverage
+* aggregate mode of the tools - run test cases with multiple failing instances to allow cross-checking (by the user)